adamazoulay/ITkTrackingGUI/README.md

 ### Usage

-To run the program, inside a terminal in the root folder, enter `python ./bin/main.py` (on Winodws) or `python3 ./bin/main.py` (on OSX).
+To run the program, inside a terminal in the "bin" folder, enter `python main.py` (on Winodws) or `python3 main.py` (on OSX).

-To use the GUI to record defects, simply click the component you wish to mark and the GUI will zoom to a closer image of the area.
-Once you have reached the level of zoom you want to mark, click the "Edit" button at the bottom left of the GUI.
-Make your selections by clicking the image and then click save.
-The locations will be saved to a file in the root directory.
+To use the GUI to record defects, simply select the component you wish to mark from the tree on the left.
+Press the edit button from the "File" menu, or press the "E" key.
+Make your selections by clicking the image and fill in comments, then click save.
+The locations will be saved to a file in the "bin" directory.

 **NOTE**